THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 The law on spousal maintenance significantly changed effective 2014.
 It is vital that you understand what these changes in the law are and how they effect you regardless if you are the party who is seeking maintenance or if you are the party who might have to pay maintenance.

-Additionally, maintenance can be set in an amount that can be modified in the future if circumstances change or it can be set in an amount that CANNOT be changed in the future regardless of certain circumstances.
 Contact the Fort Collins divorce attorneys at The Law Office of Stephen Vertucci, LLC at 970-900-1800 so you can understand how to protect your interests and how to develop strategies that place you in the best position to reach your goals.

 Spousal Support FAQ’s